Battle of Belle Grove or Cedar Creek

 Civil War Commemoration & Living History Weekend

 Belle Grove Plantation typically commemorates the anniversary of the Battle of Cedar Creek on the third weekend in October each year.
+Activities can include Civil War music, civilian and military living history, house tours, National Park Service programs, and an exhibits.
+Cedar Creek Battlefield Foundation conducts reenactments.

-October 19, 2014 marked the 150th Anniversary of the Battle of Cedar Creek and Belle Grove worked with the Cedar Creek Battlefield Foundation and the Cedar Creek and Belle Grove National Historical Park to commemorate this significant anniversary.
+October 19, 2014 was the 150th Anniversary of the Battle of Cedar Creek and Belle Grove worked with the Cedar Creek Battlefield Foundation and the Cedar Creek and Belle Grove National Historical Park to commemorate this significant anniversary.
 You may view a photo album of the events here.
 There are also two publications "Belle Grove Plantation in the Civil War" and "The Hite Family in the Civil War" that are on sale in the Museum Shop and here.

 More Shenandoah Valley in the Civil War Links: